Yanqiao4396/tarot-match/writing/description.md

 ## Challenges

 How to randomly locate the cards.
 How to startup and make sure the cards' locations are not the same with the last match.
 If possible, I also want to create a rank list for all clients who played this game, which means I need a server.
-This is my advanced ambition
+This is my advanced ambition.

 ## Ideal outcome

 User can smoothly play this game.
 This game can be simple, but there should be no bug.
+The buttons are working as expected.
+Show up and disappear.